Tiny Beetles In My Kitchen/Garage

 Now that you have a magnifying glass out, do your beetles appear to have a long snout on the front?
 If so, then it may not be a beetle after all; it may actually be a weevil.
-Weevils prefer to infest and pupate inside of whole grain kernals.
-Because of this they are common in granaries and granary warehouses, but not that common in the home.
-When found in the home it is unsually due to decorative pieces of dried Indian corn, dried nuts, dried flower arrangements, dried fruit, rice or stored cotton.
+Weevils prefer to infest and pupate inside of whole-grain kernels.
+Because of this, they are common in granaries and granary warehouses, but not that common in the home.
+When found in the home it is unusual due to decorative pieces of dried Indian corn, dried nuts, dried flower arrangements, dried fruit, rice, or stored cotton.

 The rice weevil and the granary weevil both are dark in color but only the rice weevil will have pale splotches on its back.
 The method of eradication for both types of weevils is to eliminate the infected source.
 I would start my search in any dried corn or stored rice.